Vignettes/Vignettes/README.md

-- 👋 Hi, I’m @Vignettes
+- 👋 Hi, I’m George
-- 👀 I’m interested in Python for Data Science
+- 👀 I’m interested in Python, and Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Web Development (HTML, CSS, Javascript)
-- 💞️ I’m looking to learn more on ML in relation to Python
-- 📫 How to reach me georgeotweb@gmail.com
+- 📫 How to reach me @GeorgeOnTheWeb_ on Twitter

 <!---
 Vignettes/Vignettes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.